spyophobia/shadowsocks-gtk-rs/README.md

 | Debian `apt`  | `libgtk-3-dev` | `libayatana-appindicator3-1` |
 | Redhat `dnf`  | `gtk3-devel`   | `libappindicator-gtk3`       |

-If you are using any recent version of Gnome as your desktop environment, you also need [gnome-shell-extension-appindicator](https://extensions.gnome.org/extension/615) for the very useful tray icon.
+If you are using any recent version of Gnome as your desktop environment, you also need [gnome-shell-extension-appindicator](https://extensions.gnome.org/extension/615) for the tray icon to show up.

+# Read the documentation!

+If you are using this application for the first time, you probably want to read the [configuration guide](res/QnA.md#how-to-customise-configuration) first.

+# Then either...

-### Then clone source and run
+### Clone source and run without installing

 ```sh
 cd /my/code/directory